-A boneless rib sandwich made with braised short ribs, sweet caramelized onions, melted brie and wine jelly all on a buttered toasted brioche bun.
+A short rib sandwich made with braised short ribs, sweet caramelized onions, melted brie and wine jelly all on a buttered toasted brioche bun.
 Your man will think you are a goddess!

 These short rib sandwiches had the boys swooning and asking for more.
 They had us swooning too, for that matter.
 These babies aren’t just for boys.
 But our men love a meaty, beefy, cheesy sandwich and this boneless short rib sandwich is just that.